vim-ctrlspace/vim-ctrlspace/README.md

 vice-versa.
 You will jump to the first one if you continue to move down after you reach the bottom of the list.
 Default value: `1`.

-### `g:ctrlspace_max_jumps`

-The size of jumps history.
-Each tab has its own jumps list (plus there is an extra one for all buffers).
-Those lists are accessible via `p` and `n` keys.
-Their size will not exceed a number given in that option.
-That means, the entries older than _n_ last jumps will be removed.
-Default value: `100`.

 ### `g:ctrlspace_max_searches`

 The size of search history.
 Each tab has its own search history available